Cybercriminals are looking for creative new ways to hold your data hostage. One of the more devious yet ingenious ways is ransomware.

 Ransomware spreads in many different ways.
 Some attack vectors such as malicious email attachments, phishing links and removable devices rely on human error, while others such as malvertising, drive-by downloads and network propagation are effective with no user input whatsoever.

-Regardless of how ransomware propagates, there are many things you can do to reduce the risk of infection and mitigate the effects of an attack.
+Now that you know how ransomware spreads, there are many things you can do to reduce the risk of infection and mitigate the effects of an attack.
 Investing in proven antivirus software, maintaining backups and being cautious with your clicks can go a long way toward protecting your data and keeping your system safe from ransomware.

 Which attack vector do you think is the biggest threat?